Chehalis, Washington: Geography

 According to the U.S. Census Bureau, the city has a total area of 5.55 sqmi, of which, 5.53 sqmi is land and 0.02 sqmi is water.

-The city straddles Interstate 5 at a point almost exactly halfway between Seattle, Washington and Portland, Oregon.
+The city rests in a valley bordered by foothills of the Cascade Range to the east and the Willapa Hills to the west.
+Chehalis straddles Interstate 5 at a point almost exactly halfway between Seattle, Washington and Portland, Oregon.
 The historic downtown and most of the city's amenities lie on the east side of the freeway, nestled at the base of a small range of forested hills.
 On the west side of the freeway are parks, farms, a few subdivisions developed in the hills to the west, and a centralized shopping district, the Twin City Town Center.
 The Chehalis–Centralia Airport is located immediately west of the freeway towards the northern end of the city.
-From numerous vantage points in the hills just west of town, one can see Mount Rainier, Mount Adams, and Mount St. Helens, depending on weather conditions.
+From numerous vantage points in the city and the Willapa Hills, there are views of Boistfort Peak and the three major volcanic mountains of the Cascades, Mount Rainier, Mount Adams, and Mount St. Helens, depending on weather conditions.

 The Chehalis River winds its way through the valley in which the city resides, and is joined by a tributary, the Newaukum River.
 This confluence of waters, along with the intersections of tributaries and railroads within Chehalis, helped the city become known as "The Maple Leaf City".
 Both the Chehalis and Newaukum rivers are prone to flooding during periods of abnormally heavy or persistent rain, and the lowlands from the freeway westward are particularly susceptible to inundation.
-A variety of local groups, scientists, and government have organized a partnership called "The Chehalis Basin Strategy" to propose and research a combination of plans along the Chehalis River to mitigate flooding and to restore aquatic habitat for local Chinook salmon.
-The current proposal outlines several flood control reduction measures, including levee improvements at the local airport and a flood retention dam in Pe Ell.
+Near the Port of Chehalis is Dillenbaugh Creek, a watershed encompassing over 17 sqmi.

 Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F (22.0 °C).
+This region experiences warm and dry summers, with no average monthly temperatures above 71.6 °F (22.0 °C).
 According to the Köppen Climate Classification system, Chehalis has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

+Weather events and records

+The city was hit with 100 mph winds gusts during the Columbus Day storm of 1962.
 The highest temperature ever recorded in the city was 107.0 °F (41.7 °C) in July 2009.
-Chehalis would match that record high on June 28, 2021, while surpassing other daily and monthly heat records for the month during the 2021 Western North America heat wave.
+Chehalis matched that record high on June 28, 2021, while surpassing other daily and monthly heat records for the month during the 2021 Western North America heat wave.